AY2526S1-CS2103T-T09-4/tp/docs/DeveloperGuide.md

 1. Initial launch

     1. Download the jar file and copy into an empty folder

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample persons.
+    2. Double-click the jar file Expected: Shows the GUI with a set of sample persons.
 The window size may not be optimum.

-1. Saving window preferences
+2. Saving window preferences

     1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
+    2. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-1. Multi-instance handling

-   1. Attempt to launch a second instance while one is already running.
-      Expected: multiple independent windows are shown safely.

-### List commands

-1. Displaying lists of person type
-   1. Prerequisites: Multiple persons of different types (customer, staff, supplier) in address book.
-   2. Test case: `list TYPE` (where type can be one of all, customer, staff and supplier)<br>
-      Expected: GUI should display filtered list of specified person type.
-Success message shown in status message.
-Running `list all` again will bring back the original list with all entries.
-   3. Some incorrect `list` commands to try: `list some`, `list 1`, `...`<br>
-      Expected: GUI should not change currently displayed list.
-Error details shown in status message.

-### Summary command

-1. Displaying summary with populated data
-   1. Prerequisites: App contains multiple staff entries with assigned shifts and multiple suppliers with assigned days.
-   2. Test case: `summary`<br>
-      Expected: Status message displays a neatly formatted summary showing each staff and their corresponding shifts and each supplier with their items and days.
-No data altered.
-Summary should work the same even on filtered lists.
-2. Displaying summary with no data
-   1. Prerequisites: empty dataset or contain only customers
-   2. Test case: `summary` <br>
-      Expected: Status message should display an empty summary.
+3. _{ more test cases …​ }_

 ### Deleting a person

 1. Deleting a person while all persons are being shown

-   1. Prerequisites: List all persons using the `list all` command.
+    1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.

-   1. Test case: `delete 1`<br>
+    2. Test case: `delete 1`<br>
        Expected: First person is deleted from the list.
 Details of the deleted person shown in the status message.
 Timestamp in the status bar is updated.

-   1. Test case: `delete 0`<br>
+    3. Test case: `delete 0`<br>
        Expected: No person is deleted.
 Error details shown in the status message.
+Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+    4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
-      Expected: Similar to previous, unless invalid x was provided which has its own error messages.
+       Expected: Similar to previous.

-2. Deleting multiple person
-   1. Prerequisites: Multiple persons in the list.
-   2. Test case: `delete 1, 2` <br>
-      Expected: First 2 contacts are deleted from the list.
-Details of the deleted contact shown in the status message.
-Updated list should shift remaining persons up.
-   3. Test case: `delete 1, 1` <br>
-      Expected: First contact is deleted.
-Duplicate indexes are allowed.
-   4. Other test cases to try: `delete 1, x`, `delete 1, 2, 3, ...` (where x is larger than list size)<br>
-      Expected: Invalid index for x and deletion of multiple persons in the list.

-3. Deleting from sub-list
-   1. Prerequisites: Multiple persons in the list.
-Filtered the list using `list x` or `find` command.
-   2. Test case: `delete 1` <br>
-      Expected: First contact in filtered list is deleted.
-Details of the deleted contact shown in the status.
-Running `list all` should bring back all unfiltered entries in original index of list.
+2. _{ more test cases …​ }_

 ### Saving data

 1. Dealing with missing/corrupted data files
-   1. Test case for missing data file: Delete `data/brewbook.json` before launching the jar file. <br>
-      Expected: App starts successfully with default sample data populated. `brewbook.json` will not be created upon exit unless sample data was altered.

-   2. Test case for corrupted data file: Open `data/brewbook.json` and delete a few brackets to make the file an invalid json file. <br>
-      Expected: App starts successfully with an empty address book (no contacts).
-No crash or unhandled exception.
-A new valid `brewbook.json` file is generated on exit if there are changes to person list via `add` commands.

-2. Saving after normal operations
-   1. Prerequisites: add or delete entries in address book after launching.
-   2. Test case: Exit the app normally (via close button or menu) <br>
-      Expected: A `brewbook.json` file is created or updated under `/data`.
-All updated entries should appear when the app is launched again.
+    1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

+2. _{ more test cases …​ }_

 ### Adding a person

 1. Adding a customer.
     1. Test case 1: `add customer n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 points/3 notes/allergic to nuts t/frequent`<br>
        Expected: New customer added to the end of the list with the relevant fields above.
 Details of the added contact is shown in the status message.
     2. Test case 2: `add customer n/John & Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 points/3 notes/allergic to nuts t/frequent`<br>
        Expected: No customer is added.
 Name-specific error message highlighting the correct name format is shown.
     3. Test case 3: `add customer n/John Doe e/johnd@example.com a/311, Clementi Ave 2, #02-25 points/3 notes/allergic to nuts t/frequent`<br>
        Expected: No customer is added as phone number is missing.
 Generic error message highlighting the correct command format is shown.
     4. Other incorrect add customer commands to try:
         1. Name longer than 48 characters.
 Shows name-specific error message.
         2. Email doesn't follow the specified email format (e.g. does not include an `@`).
 Shows email-specific error message.
         3. Phone number is shorter than 3 characters or is not purely numeric.
         2. Notes longer than 200 characters.
 Shows notes-specific error message.
         3. Other missing compulsory tags (i.e. name, phone, email, address)
 2. Adding a staff.
     1. Test case 1: `add staff n/Ah Hock p/98765432 e/ahhock@example.com a/123 Clementi Ave 3 shifts/12/12/2025, 15/12/2025 notes/can only do weekdays t/partTime`<br>
        Expected: New staff added to the end of the list with the relevant fields above.
 Details of the added contact is shown in the status message.